 Over 700,000 Rohingya refugees have fled from violence in Myanmar, and now live in makeshift shelters in Bangladesh's Cox's Bazar district.
 These refugees continue to depend on emergency aid just to survive day to day.
 New reports have emerged confirming cases of coronavirus in the camps, meaning that thousands of families are now at risk of catching the disease.
 Lack of access to clean water and hygiene supplies including soap mean that prevention measures are almost impossible to practice.

 CAFOD in Bangladesh

-Stigma and discrimination against women and the country's large disabled population worsen the levels of extreme poverty.
-Our partner, Action on Disability and Development brings disabled people together in groups to talk about the problems they are facing and to demand change.
-Abdur Rahim has faced discrimination because of his disability.
+- CAFOD works with a disability expert, Action on Disability and Development (ADD) to bring disabled people together in groups to talk about the problems they are facing and to demand change.